-HOME funds were also used to assist six (6) individual first-time homebuyers in purchasing homes in Amherst during the 2016 program year.
+HOME funds were also used to assist five (5) individual first-time homebuyers in purchasing homes in Amherst during the 2017 program year.
 Assistance includes a deferred loan for closing costs.

-In 2016 CDBG funds were also used for community services, including fair housing/discrimination assistance, housing counseling and after-school programming.
-A total of nine (9) homebuyer workshops were held, and 104 low and moderate income households were assisted with homebuyer counseling.
-Ten (10) households were assisted in homeownership counseling and foreclosure prevention.
-Over 151 people were assisted with fair housing and discrimination concerns.
-Approximately 120 children were assisted in after school programs.
+CDBG funds are also applied to many community services, including fair housing/discrimination assistance, housing counseling and after-school programming.
+A total of eight (8) homebuyer workshops were held, and eighty-five (85) low and moderate income households were assisted with homebuyer counseling.
+Twenty six (26) households were assisted in homeownership counseling and foreclosure prevention.
+Over 141 people were assisted with fair housing and discrimination concerns.
+Approximately 107 children were assisted in after school programs.
 Funds were provided to support the YWCA's work with domestic violence victims, and to support the Amherst Senior Center's wheelchair accessible van utilized to assist individuals with restricted mobility and disabilities.